-by lyle e daviscover
+by lyle e davis

 It seems to me we’ve been going about this problem with illegal immigration all wrong.